 Always Bring Extra Blanket

 There is almost always a picnic table at every campsite.
-If you forget chairs to sit in, the table isn’t as easy to sit in front of to enjoy the fire.
-Of course you can do it, but if you have foldable chairs bring those.
-Last year we bought Zero Gravity chairs and those are the best.
-The cheap option are these.
+However, if you forget chairs to sit in, the table isn’t as easy to sit in front of to enjoy the fire.

 The dry one isn’t heavy and works just as good.